From child soldier to global campaigner

 “If your baby dies you are not supposed to mourn for it.
 If you do, they will kill you.
 You have just to go somewhere secretly and cry.
 When you return, you should look like nothing has happened.”

-While in hospital Juliet befriended a nurse who heard her story and helped her to escape.
+While in hospital she befriended a nurse who heard her story and helped her to escape.

 “When I was packing my bags I felt no fear.
 All I knew is that I was not going back to that place”

 Polline, with the assistance of the Ugandan Embassy, was then able to board a flight back to the Ugandan capital, Kampala.

 Polline is now continuing her studies at university and hopes to qualify as a lawyer so that she can bring those who have recruited and abused girls to justice.
 As she points out: “Many girls have been through hardship like me, they are denied an education.”

 “When I came back I really wanted to go back to school.
 Although a terrible thing happened to me when my baby died, it led me to get the chance to escape.
 It shows that something positive can come from something terrible.”

 And now she is taking her message to decision makers and influential people around the world.